3D Printing Service

 How to decrease the chance of distortion when designing your parts?

-Ensure smooth transitions between features with varying cross-sectional thickness, as sharp edges can be stress-prone areas.
+Ensure smooth transitions between features with varying cross-sectional thickness

 Refrain from incorporating ridges on extensive flat surfaces.